-There’s a wide variety of films available to watch these days.
-But amongst the vast selection are a few ‘must-see’ movies worth checking off your list.
+There’s an endless number of films to watch, but amongst this vast selection are a few ‘must-see’ movies worth checking off your list.

-If you’ve been feeling stuck when it comes to deciding which films to watch, hopefully this varied list will give you some inspiration and have you set for your next movie night.
+If you’ve been feeling stuck when it comes to deciding which films to watch, hopefully this varied list will offer some inspiration and have you set for your next movie night.

 From war films and inspiring true stories to comedies and musicals, here are 19 movies that everyone should see.